sigmaSd/adb-wifi/README.md

    - Scan the QR code displayed in your terminal

 4. The script will automatically detect your device and attempt to pair and connect to it.
+5. Afer pairing, you might need to disable then enable wifi debugging on the phone, so it sends the connect message.

 ## How It Works